wotakumoe/wotaku/docs/glossary/audio.md

 Lossless refers to lossless compression, which is compression that preserves all data from the source file.
 In terms of music, lossless compression is completely indistinguishable from the source file, while also reducing space and increasing efficiency of playback when compared to its uncompressed counterpart.
 Common lossless encoding formats include FLAC or ALAC.
 They are usually sourced from WAV files.
 They generally use VBR/Variable Bitrate encoding.
 The resulting file sizes are much smaller when compared to uncompressed lossless formats.

 ### Compressed Lossy
-Lossy codecs aim to make file sizes small, even if it means compromising in quality.
-Quality of the sound varies wildly between formats and bitrates, with higher bitrates sounding better.
-Beyond the transparency level, everything will sound the same.
+Lossy compression, also known simply as lossy, is a data compression technique that reduces file size by selectively removing or approximating some of the original data from the source file.
+While this process discards certain information, modern algorithms are designed to do so in a way that minimizes perceptible differences from the original, making it nearly indistinguishable in quality for most users at certain bitrates.
+Common formats utilizing lossy compression include MP3, AAC, and OPUS.

 ::: tip Transparency
 Transparency means that the compression of the original file is accurate to a degree such that a listener can't distinguish between the compressed and original files.
 The level or threshold of transparency depends on listerns hearing ability, hardware, and the compression method.
 Since it's based on hearing ability, transparency is very subjective.
 The more efficient the codec is, the better it will sound **below its perceptually transparent bitrate**.
-In general, encoding quality follows the trend Opus > Vorbis ≈ AAC > MP3.
+In general, encoding quality follows the trend Opus > AAC ≈ Vorbis > MP3.
 The bit rates at which lossy audio files become transparent are subjective but the following are common choices of bitrates:

 | Codec | Transparency Level |